 The seam on the left heel side of my right shoe fell apart a couple of weeks ago.
 Ordinarily, I would have chucked out the pair and bought new shoes.
 But Putin decided to invade and all the shoe repairmen are busy killing Russian invaders.
 So, I stitched it up myself last night with super strong thread, poured hot wax on the wound and smothered it all in black shoe polish.

 In other news, there was lots of fighting and needless death in and around Irpin and Bucha and Borodyanka yesterday.
-Residents there - even little kids - were killed by the orcs when they tried to evacuate.
+Russians shot residents there — even little kids — killing them as they tried to evacuate.
 Same in Volnovakha and Mariupol.
 A horrible, horrible tragedy that makes me feel guilty for being located nearby but in a secure location.

 The NYT provides a nice map here.

 So, we’re very angry at the orcs this morning.